 Nevertheless, I did harden my heart, for I was called many times and I would not hear; therefore I knew concerning these things, yet I would not know; therefore I went on rebelling against God, in the wickedness of my heart..
 Alma 10:4 – 6.

 I can relate to Amulek, can you?
 He had the capability to ignore (harden his heart) the Lord when he was called, not just a few times, but many times.
 He calls this attitude of “I knew…yet I would not know”, rebelling against God.
-As those who are familiar with the Book of Mormon know, an angel appeared to Amulek and told him to help Alma.
+Those familiar with the Book of Mormon know, an angel appeared to Amulek and told him to help Alma.
 To his credit, this time he listened, and repented.
 And Amulek became a powerful teacher and a missionary companion to Alma.

 The scriptures provide other examples of men who were sinful, but turned from their worldliness and served the Lord.
 In the Bible we have the apostle Paul.
 In the early days of the church we have Martin Harris.